Phishing scams can hit anyone, even an adviser on the TV show Shark Tank. Here are tips to help you safeguard your information.

-Barbara Corcoran, an expert in real estate investment and adviser on TV’s Shark Tank, almost lost $400,000 to a phishing scam.
+Barbara Corcoran, an expert in real estate investment and adviser on Shark Tank, almost lost $400,000 to phishing scams.

 Corcoran’s bookkeeper wired money to a scammer.
 She failed to note that the email address was one letter off the address for Corcoran’s assistant.
 The transaction was halted before the money was transferred to the scammer.